-- determined that the proposed transaction was advisable and in the best interests of PBG and its stockholders and substantively and procedurally fair to the unaffiliated security holders of PBG; - adopted a resolution approving the merger agreement and declaring its advisability and determining that the proposed transaction is substantively and procedurally fair to the unaffiliated security holders of PBG; - amended PBG's stockholder rights plan to render the rights thereunder inapplicable to the transactions contemplated by the merger agreement; and - authorized PBG's management to execute and deliver the merger agreement and all other necessary documentation in connection with the transaction.
+- determined that the proposed transaction was advisable and in the best interests of PBG and its stockholders and fair to its unaffiliated stockholders; - adopted a resolution approving the merger agreement and declaring its advisability and determining that the proposed transaction is fair to PBG's unaffiliated stockholders;

+- amended PBG's stockholder rights plan to render the rights thereunder inapplicable to the transactions contemplated by the merger agreement; and - authorized PBG's management to execute and deliver the merger agreement and all other necessary documentation in connection with the transaction.

 Following the PBG Special Committee meeting and PBG Board meeting, representatives of Cravath contacted representatives of Davis Polk to address the remaining issues in the PBG merger agreement.
 In addition, PepsiCo and PBG agreed to a termination fee equal to approximately 2.0% of the equity value of the merger.
-See "The Merger Agreement-Termination of the Merger Agreement" and "The Merger Agreement-Termination Fees Payable By PBG" each beginning on page [-] of this proxy statement/prospectus, and "The Merger Agreement-No Solicitation by PBG" beginning on page [-] of this proxy statement/prospectus.
+See "The Merger Agreement-Termination of the Merger Agreement" and "The Merger Agreement-Termination Fees Payable By PBG" each beginning on page 126 of this proxy statement/prospectus.